GabrielGiurgica/Udacity-Data-Engineering-Capstone-Project/docs/data_dictionary.md

 ## immigran_application Table

 It is the fact table in the data model.
-It has as a data source both the I94 Immigration Data dataset and the visa, status_flag and arriaval_mode tables from which it takes the id columns.
+It has as a data source both the I94 Immigration Data dataset and the visa, status_flag and arrival_mode tables from which it takes the id columns.
 This table contains information about applications submitted by immigrants.

 | Column               | Descritpion                                                                                        |
 |----------------------|----------------------------------------------------------------------------------------------------|